-Carriers said to be testing nano-SIMs to prep for new iPhone, Verizon CFO hints at possible Q4 debutAlex Wagner - Senior News Editor
+Carriers said to be testing nano-SIMs to prep for new iPhone, Verizon CFO hints at possible Q4 debutAlex Wagner - Deputy Managing Editor, News Desk

 Earlier this week it was rumored that European carriers are busy ordering nano-SIM cards in anticipation of the new iPhone's arrival, and now another report claims that Apple will be making the move to nano with its next handset.
 According to BGR, "multiple carrier sources" have said that Apple is giving operators nano-SIM adapters, which allows the carriers to test nano-SIMs on their networks with regular devices.
 AT&T is said to be one of the carriers that's currently testing nano-SIMs.

 It's also worth noting that during the Verizon Q2 2012 earnings call this morning, Verizon CFO Fran Shammo may have hinted at the next iPhone's release.
 In response to a question on what Shammo thought might have caused customers to refrain from upgrading to a new device in the quarter, the exec said "of course there's always that, uh, rumor mill out there with a new phone coming out there in the fourth quarter, so people may be waiting."
 Shammo didn't specifically mention the iPhone, but with previous rumors pointing toward an October debut, there's a chance that Apple's handset is what he was hinting at.